 This course focuses on the creation and maintenance of social institutions and the ways in which these congeries of organizations and structures shape human relations and experience.
-Particular emphasis will be placed on the educational system, government, the family, religion, the economy and the media.
-PREREQUISITE: SOC1100, SOC1400
+This course may focus on any of the following institutions: education, government, the military, the family, medicine, law, religion, the economy, mass media, etc. PREREQUISITE: None families, parent-child interactions, non-traditional marriages and domestic violence.